OPSWAT/metadefender-gatling-test/README.md

 The folder path where the files to be tested are located, e.g.: */home/user1/tester*

+This path must point to a valid folder that contains at least one file!

 ***PollingIntervals:***

 Sleep time between polling scan results. (milliseconds)